bgrasmo/100daysofcode/README.md

 <b>Shared CSS file</b><br>
 Styling used on many pages can be moved to a shared file that multiple HTML pages load.
 If there are page specific styles, that can be added to its own file and override the shared styles.
 Load the shared styles first, then the page-specific styles.

+## Section 3: Diving deeper into HTML and CSS
 ## Day 4 - 2022-04-13
 ### Going through course content for day 6: